sepehr125/highway-accident-data-downloader/README.md

 ---------------
 ## TO DO:
 - Standardize data, at least for the past decade, and place into a database.
 Make use of native datetime and lat/long fields to make analysis easier.
 - Make foreign key field for each accident unique across all years.
-Currently, the ST_CASE field is only unique to each year!
+Currently, the ST_CASE field is only unique to each year.
-- Map codes for identifying states, etc. to actual state abbreviations.
-Generally give fields more readily understandable names, with reversible mapping, of course.
+- Map codes for identifying states to actual state abbreviations.
--